hashicorp/terraform-provider-aws/website/docs/d/iam_policy_document.html.markdown

 The following arguments are supported:

 * `policy_id` (Optional) - An ID for the policy document.
+* `source_json` (Optional) - An IAM policy document to import and add the statements from.
+Use this to, for example, customize resource policies in modules.
 * `statement` (Required) - A nested configuration block (described below) configuring one *statement* to be included in the policy document.